How to Write an Essay about Python Programming

 Philosophy

-As easy as it sounds: write about its philosophy.
+As easy as it sounds, write about its philosophy.
 Python has a clear idea, so use it to give the reader more context.

-Among its main advantages of the language are:
+Among its main advantages of the following:

 • Clean syntax (indentation should be used to highlight blocks);